-Figure 19.
+Figure 21.
 Inversion using the non-uniform reference model in the smallest model term.

-..
-Vlad.. this should have the same dimension as previous plots

-This is a superior model compared to that in .
-The magnitude of the conductive anomaly is much better recovered, although at 7.6 Ohm-m it is slightly more conductive than the true value of 10 Ohm-m.
-It has a well defined elongated shape with steep gradational boundaries that are good representations of the true model.
+This is a superior model compared to that in Figure 17.
+The magnitude of the conductive anomaly is much better recovered, although at 7.6 Ohm-m it is slightly less resistive than the true value of 10 Ohm-m.
+It has a well-defined elongated shape with steep gradational boundaries that are good representations of the true model.

 If we are more confident in the locations of the boundaries of the block in the reference model then this can be incorporated into the inversion.
 We next carry out an inversion in which the reference model is included in the derivative terms.
 Below is the control file used for this inversion.